aandiron/mentalho/content/Part2n3_story-roadmap.md

 to get an illegal stock tip.
 And then maybe it ends with her masturbating while watching her illicit stock portfolio climb and climb.
 * Banker friend of the old guy from the threesome?
 Younger though maybe?
 Who cares.
+* See notes from Turbo 2021-11-14 21:25:12 -- maybe a reconciliation with her husband, bring in the menu?